AswathRamanaKS/Valorant-Aimbot-Ongoing-/README.md

 # Valorant-Aimbot-Ongoing-
+DISCLAIMER: CHEATING ON GAMES IS UNETHICAL AND I DO NOT PROMOTE ANY SUCH ACTIVITES.
+THIS PROJECT IS ONLY FOR EDUCATIONAL PURPOSE.

-Making an valorant Aimbot Using yolov8
+This is an Ongoing project to make an valorant Aimbot Using yolov8.